surajair/main-site/README.md

 ## Features

-- Website builder with drag and drop
+- Your Brand with drag and drop
 - One click publish
 - Revisions and restore
 - Page lock (prevent multiple users from editing the same page)